Putin slams door shut on any quick revival of Black Sea grain deal

 Before Russia exited the deal, it also meant nearly 33m tonnes of Ukrainian grain exports got to global markets.
 The US claims approximately 20m tonnes of that grain was received by developing countries.

 With no agreement on unfreezing the deal, a new phase in the propaganda battle over whether it is Russia or the West that is the true friend of the developing world can be expected.
 A blotch on Russia’s record here is that it is only the 34th largest contributor to the UN World Food Programme, though it is anticipating a record grain harvest.
-However, Putin keeps coming up with special deals for developing countries—with a particular focus on Africa—in the fight for hearts and minds.
+However, Putin keeps coming up with special deals for developing countries – with a particular focus on Africa – in the fight for hearts and minds.
 After his meeting with Erdogan, he mentioned that Russia was close to an agreement with six African countries over a plan to supply Burkina Faso, Zimbabwe, Mali, Somalia, the Central African Republic and Eritrea with up to 50,000 tonnes of grain each free of charge.

 The West, meanwhile, will keep hammering away on the claim that poorer countries are set to suffer rising inflation and grain shortages thanks to Russia’s actions.